 - Generate QR Code barcode images in SSRS environments without fonts or other components using this special object.

-- For use in Microsoft SSRS 2008 R2 and greater for Report Builder and Report Designer, both RDL and RDLC types.
+- For use in Microsoft SSRS 2008 R2 and greater for Report Builder, Visual Studio and Report Designer, including RDL and RDLC reports.

 - Encode multiple dynamic fields & static text with tab functions for seamless scanning.